visres-ucsd/visres-dev-guide/README.md

 # Vision Research - Development Guide

-The purpose of this repository is to document best practices that individuals and teams should undertake when writing code as part of UCSD vision research.
+The purpose of this repository is to document a set of agreed-upon development practices that individuals and teams should use when writing code as part of UCSD vision research.

+## How this is being made

+This guide will be developed by collaborative effort over time.
+Anyone involved with Vision Research using code is encouraged to contribute to this document, by submitting feedback and questions as GitHub issues (or contributions by making pull requests).

+It is acknowledged that the goal in our research context is generally not to produce production-ready, evergreen code for large teams, in the way it might be for industry software teams.
+Suggestions made here should therefore be restricted to high-yield practices that will noticeably increase productivity of small research teams/individuals, and allow code that is more reliable and reproducible.

-## Overview
+## General Principles

 Researchers should follow these general principles for all code-writing activities:

 1. Continue to learn and employ [clean code](#writing-good-code) practices.
 2. Use [code reviews](#code-review) for all code with published results.
 3. Use [version control](#version-control) for each distinct project.

-We will also have internal meetings to do broader-scope reviews and discussion of code.

 ## Details